-Many patients struggle with filing a legal claim because they aren’t the type to “sue,” but the fact is, mesothelioma patients are victims of corporate negligence.
+Many patients struggle with filing a legal claim because they aren’t the type to take legal action.
+However, they are victims of corporate negligence and should be compensated.

-Good law firms will do all the heavy lifting for mesothelioma patients by traveling to them and discovering all the sources of their exposure.
+Good law firms will help their clients by traveling to them and discovering the sources of their exposure.

 Busting Myths About Legal Options

 Filing a claim can seem like a stressful, lengthy process.
-This is why reputable mesothelioma attorneys handle the majority of claims themselves, letting the patients focus on their healthcare.
+This is why reputable mesothelioma attorneys handle the majority of claims themselves.

-Some people are hesitant to begin the legal process due to common misconceptions, such as:
+Some people hesitate beginning the legal process due to common misconceptions:

 - Hiring a mesothelioma attorney is expensive.